Our traditional Flag Day post.

 Flag Day, June 14th, marks the anniversary of the resolution passed by the Second Continental Congress in 1777, adopting the Stars and Stripes as the national flag.

 Fly your flag today.
 This is one of the score of dates upon which Congress suggests we fly our U.S. flags.

-The photo above drips with history.
+The photo above drips with history, 100 years ago today.
 Here’s the description from the National Geographic Society site:

 One hundred and fifty National Geographic Society employees march in the Preparedness Parade on Flag Day, June 14, in 1916.
 With WWI underway in Europe and increasing tensions along the Mexican border, President Woodrow Wilson marched alongside 60,000 participants in the parade, just one event of many around the country intended to rededicate the American people to the ideals of the nation.

 Not only the anniversary of the day the flag was adopted by Congress, Flag Day is also the anniversary of President Dwight Eisenhower’s controversial addition of the words “under God” to the Pledge of Allegiance in 1954.